B.F.A. in architecture

 § Undergraduate students must pass all architecture design studio courses with a grade of "C" or better.

-Students may not progress into the architecture design studio sequence until they have successfully completed DSGN 225 Architectural Fundamentals Studio III, and then only upon faculty recommendation and approval by the chair of the department and the dean of the School of Building Arts.
+Students may not progress into the architecture design studio sequence until they have successfully completed DSGN 225 Architectural Fundamentals Studio III: Spatial Relationships and Human Response, and then only upon faculty recommendation and approval by the chair of the department and the dean of the School of Building Arts.

 After successfully completing 150 undergraduate credit hours and a fourth-year portfolio review, students may apply to the architecture department faculty committee for entry into the graduate program, which consists of 90 graduate quarter credit hours in residence.
 180 undergraduate quarter credit hours and all academic requirements for the Bachelor of Fine Arts degree in architecture, including any secondary, double major or minor coursework, must be successfully completed prior to admission to the graduate curriculum of the professional M.Arch. program.